 Henry was a weak and ineffectual ruler who caused trouble among the English by populating his court with the French family of his wife Eleanor.
 His barons took exception to this and led by Simon de Montfort , Henry’s brother-in-law and Earl of Leicester, they forced him to sign the “Provisions of Oxford” a guarantee of rights for the English people.
 Henry soon reneged on the charter and civil war broke out.
 During the Battle of Lewes, Henry and his son Edward were captured and held captive.
 Even after this, the Barons could not agree among themselves and another war broke out.
 Edward escaped and joined the side of the Barons.
 During this war, Simon de Montfort was killed.
-De Montfort laid the foundations for a parliamentary government in which the king could no longer rule alone.
-He had been a mentor to Edward .
+He had laid the foundations for a parliamentary government in which the king could no longer rule alone and had been a mentor to Edward .

-In 1254, Edward had married Eleanor of Castille (Spain) in a political effort by Henry to retain their lands in Gascony (France).
+In 1254, Edward was married to Eleanor of Castille (Spain) in a political effort by Henry to retain their lands in Gascony (France).
 Eleanor was 13 years old and Edward was 15.
 She went with him on a crusade to the Palestine in 1271 where she gave birth to a daughter, Joanna and to Wales in 1284 where he was building Caernarfon castle .
 There she had their son Edward who would rule after his father.
 In the end, they had 17 children together.
 Edward was so devoted to her that he had “the Eleanor Crosses” built for her after she died.

-He completed the conquest of Wales, a place where the original British had been pushed to during the Norman Invasion.
+Edward completed the conquest of Wales, a place where the original British had been pushed to during the Norman Invasion.
 Thereafter, he set about building the round castle towers that now dot the countryside of Wales.
 Then he expelled the Jews from England and appropriated their property and money for his own use.